taznuva/stocks-analysis/README.md

 2)How do these pros and cons apply to refactoring the original VBA script?

 Although I've been able to compress the original code from running multiple macros into a single one, I feel it took more time editing to fewer steps compared to original.
+Also, if one isn't familiar working with arrays it can lead to complications when debugging the code.